lavaeater/turbo-rocket-ultra/README.md

 * Bring up Small interface to build towers
 That shit will take all day, ALL DAY!

-I've been fiddling with "simple" UI components and stuff
+I've been fiddling with "simple" UI components and stuff, it would be really cool to be able to use something *very simple* to display a UI element.
+We'll see if it is actually possible.
+Scene2D isn't "bad" - but it's way too complicated and "complete" for what I need.

 ## Done: Sprite Editor
 I am not doing a sprite editor.
 Thing is, I use free resources for characters and animations and I just got a bit fed up with available anims and stuff, so I actually went out and bought some assets on itch.io - but then I have to set up the textures and stuff to actually use them.